poompongphun/iot-anamoly-detect/README.md

 docker-compose up -d
 ```

 Next, you can import initial data into the database.
-Use the `assets/sensor_data.csv` file to import data into the database.
+Use the `assets/sensor_data.csv` file to import data into the database (sensor_sensor table).
 You can use any MySQL client to do this.
 For example, you can use MySQL Workbench or DBeaver.

 ### Backend